Eduardd97/Eduardd97/README.md

 ### <div align="center">🖥️ I am looking for a job for the position: Junior Frontend Developer.</div>

-- 🌍 I am interested in jobs in the following regions: Wroclaw, Poland.
-I am also considering remote work.
+- 🌍 I am interested in opportunities in the following regions: Wroclaw, Poland, and am open to remote work.
+Additionally, I am considering remote positions based in Ukraine.

 - 👨‍🎓 I’m a Frontend Developer who completed a course at Step IT Academy from July 2023 to July 2024.
 During this time, I gained comprehensive knowledge in HTML, CSS, JavaScript, and Git, and worked extensively       with libraries and frameworks such as Bootstrap, Materialize, and Axios.